Flint water crisis charges dismissed against ex-Gov. Snyder

 Genesee County Judge F. Kay Behm signed the order Wednesday, a day after the U.S. Senate approved her nomination to become a federal judge in eastern Michigan.

-“The charges against (Snyder) were not properly brought and must be dismissed at this time,” Behm wrote.
+“The charges against (Snyder) were not properly brought and must be dismissed at this time,” Behm wrote, sending the case to a lower court for the final step, weeks after hearing arguments.

+In response, prosecutors in the Democratic-led attorney general’s office said it will add the result to other appeals.

+“Rulings up to this point have been on process alone, not on the merits of the case,” prosecutors said.

 Flint’s water became tainted with lead after city managers appointed by Snyder began using the Flint River in 2014 to save money while a new pipeline to Lake Huron was built.
 The water wasn’t treated to reduce its corrosive qualities, causing lead to break off from old pipes and contaminate the system for more than a year.